 Create a local business blog.
 Oh wait, let’s start from the beginning.

 When you’re in the market to buy something, what’s the first thing you do?
 Most of us hit Google and search for what we want.
 Many of us will ask our friends for a referral.
 And this search usually takes us to one place: a company’s website.

 Whether you’re running a local business like a restaurant, fitness studio, or healing souls as a life coach, people are most likely taking a look at your website before they visit your business.
 How do you drive local traffic to your website, and keep those visitors coming back for more?

-You keep em coming back by updating your content regularly.
+You keep them coming back by updating your website regularly.
 However, there’s usually little need to keep updating your static website pages.
 I mean, how many About Us pages can you write?
 How many times can you really update your Services page?

 Learn about the power of a local business blog.

 The best way to get new eyes on your website is to have continually updated, relevant and useful content.
 The easiest way to display this content is with a blog.
 Businesses that blog generate a lot more traffic to their website than those who don’t.
 It’s just a fact.
 Businesses that blog have more inbound links, higher ranking and up to five times the traffic of businesses that don’t blog.

 Many local business owners think that they don’t need to blog, and they can simply tweet or use Facebook for their local marketing.
 Not so fast.
 Even a local business can benefit from blogging.
 Learn why:

 1. Get More Site Traffic